data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 -   **out**: _&lt;array;&gt;_

     -   if `x1` and `x2` are both one-dimensional arrays, a zero-dimensional containing the dot product; otherwise, a non-zero-dimensional array containing the dot products and having rank `N-1`, where `N` is the rank (number of dimensions) of the shape determined according to {ref}`broadcasting`.
-Must have a data type determined by {ref}`type-promotion`.
+The returned array must have a data type determined by {ref}`type-promotion`.

 #### Raises